semaphor-cloud/semaphor-docs/README.md

-Integrating dashboard into your app is a straightforward three-step process.
+Integrating dashboard into your React app is a straightforward three-step process.

 ### **1) Install Semaphor Package**